Vertfromage/cheat-sheet-generator/frontend/README.md

 - Add text blocks
 - Printable Pages
 - Only admin should be able to globally delete a formula
+- Resize to fit on 1 or 2 pages.
+- allow code snipets too. <code></code>

 # Deluxe Features